Q: What health precautions are you taking in your studios?

 Q: Do you offer discounts?

 A: We do!
 Please contact us for any current specials.
+There are also year-round sibling/family discounts, as well as discounts for first responders, teachers, and military families.

 Q: What happens if I can't make it to my lesson?